 I’ve loved to bake and cook ever since I can remember, but my lifelong favorite time to bake is during the Christmas holiday season.
 It has been my custom to make at least a dozen different kinds of cookies and candies as gifts for family and friends every year.
-There are a few favorites which I make yearly, but I change it up, too, adding some new creations or simply throwing the recipe cards in the air, closing my eyes and choosing cards from the pile.
-52-card pickup, but at least double that.
+There are a few favorites which I make yearly, but I change it up, too, adding some new creations or, it seems, simply throwing the recipe cards in the air, closing my eyes and choosing cards from the pile.

 Occasionally, I’ve had extra goodies and found there was a market for them.
 I’ve thought and dreamed about having a bakery with a performance space for as long as I can remember, but … life.

 Dreams, however?
-Dreams are another thing, and in my case, many nights I’ve dreamt myself inside of an imaginary bakery, seen a cookie or cake that interested me, woken up, written it down, gone back to sleep and discovered it when the alarm rang in the morning.
+Dreams are another thing, and in my case, many nights I’ve dreamed myself inside an imaginary bakery, seen a cookie or cake that interested me, woken up, written it down, gone back to sleep and discovered it when the alarm rang in the morning.
 Those cookie dreams plus time and testing have led to lines of actual new cookies over the past 20 years, cookies that are unique, lovely and truly delicious.

 They also led me to conclude that it is not necessary to wait for the holiday season to bake them, and market research has shown me that there is a year-round local, national and international market for what I have to offer.

 It is my plan to make these wonderful cookies available locally, open a local storefront and join the on-demand, virtual economy, then to expand.
 For me, my bakery and my future customers, it is all about the cookies.
 (Update: It turns out that it’s also about the specialty caramels and ice creams.
 Who knew?
 Caramels with no corn syrup and artisan ice creams.)